-The number of twitter followers you have will not directly correspond into the number of sales you make.
+The number of Twitter followers you have will not directly correspond to the number of sales you make.

-However, engaging and interacting with people online will increase people’s interest in your company, build brand awareness and potentially lead into new customers.
+However, engaging and interacting with people online will increase people’s interest in your company, build brand awareness and potentially lead to new customers.

 Understanding how much time, money and resources you want to spend on your social media activity is important.
 Establishing an extensive social media campaign but not having the staff to run it will only result in a waste of time and effort.

 Be realistic in what you can spend and what you expect to get out of it.

 Not all social media platforms are appropriate for all businesses and choosing the best platforms is key to a successful campaign.